 The foremost need of public servants is to know Christ.
-This is why Capitol Ministries is focused on changing hearts by sharing the gospel.
-Good legislation is important, but men and women can hardly be expected to make policies in accordance with sound, biblically based principles if they are at odds with the author of Scripture.
+This need is why Capitol Ministries is focused on changing hearts by sharing the gospel.
+Good legislation is important, but men and women can hardly be expected to make policies in accordance with sound, biblically based principles if they are at odds with the Author of Scripture.
 Only the gospel has the efficacy to change a heart.
 We believe that foremost in the capital community is the objective of evangelizing and discipling political leaders.
 We need more disciplers!

 II.
 EXPLORING THE MANDATE